Xuther001/MoShop/README.md

 Backend (MoShop) Setup

-1. Clone these Repositories: git clone https://github.com/Xuther001/MoShopFE.git git clone https://github.com/Xuther001/MoShop.git
+1. Clone this repository: git clone https://github.com/Xuther001/MoShop.git

 2. **Open the MoShop project** in IntelliJ IDEA or your preferred IDE.